pidgeon-pete/openfirex/core-rules.md

 A unit may only use one weapon with this rule per activation.

 **Impact**
-A unit may make a free attack action with this weapon against a unit that it moved into **Assault Range** with this activation if it moved at least 6 inches.
-A unit may not choose to make a normal attack with an **Impact** weapon.
+A weapon with this rule gains +1 to its **Damage Attribute** if the model moved into assault range with the enemy unit it is attacking this activation.
+It gains another +1 to its **Damage Attribute** for every full 6 inches it moved this turn.

 **Longshot**
 This weapon may make an attack at up to twice its maximum range but it's Attacks attribute is reduced to 1.

 **Melee**
 Weapons with this special rule may be used against enemy units within **Assault Range**.

+**Rending**
+Weapons with this rule automatically cause 1 damage when they hit with a Critical Success before the enemy unit rolls for Defence.
+This is in addition to any normal damage the attack will do.

 **Suppressing**
 If an attack from this weapon hits a unit it automatically takes a suppression token, up to a maximum of 2.
 This does not count as the target unit evading the attack.